alexgerv/logstash-config-tester/README.md

 # logstash-config-tester
-____

 ## Description
-This small projects allows testing of logstash filters configuration.
+Quickly bootstrap a docker container to test your logstash filters

 ## Configuration
 The configuration file is located at `/pipeline/configuration.conf`.
-It will be reloaded automatically in the logstash instance, no need to restart the containers.

 The pipeline flow is:
 > input > filters > output